finnigar/finnigar/README.md

 # How to Host Your Résumé on GitHub Pages

 ## Intended Audience
-This instruction set is intended for any audience.
+This instruction set will provide information on how to host your résumé to GitHub Pages.
+It will help the reader understand how to use tools that are required to do so.
+These tools include Markdown, GitHub, and GitHub Pages.
+These instructions are intended for a beginner audience.
+That is, one does not have to have any experience with any of the tools that will be described in these instructions.